 Finding enough time is a challenge for many small business owners.
 There is never enough time to get everything done, especially when you're wearing a lot of different hats and taking on many different roles.
 Not only is it frustrating, but it can be stressful to feel like you're bouncing from task to task and never really crossing things off your list.

 There is hope, however.
 You can develop a method to manage your time by setting goals, planning activities, prioritizing and trusting others to complete tasks.
 If you can do this, you can increase the amount of time you have during the day.

-The foundation of good time management is knowing where you're going and how to get there, and goals can help you create a plan to do it.
-In fact, it's hard to accomplish anything without specific and measurable SMART goals.
-When it comes to time management and productivity, it's the small, short-term goals that matter most.
+The foundation of good time management is knowing where you're going and how to get there.
+Setting goals can help you create a plan to guide your business where you want it to be.

-You can start by breaking down your long-term goals into monthly goals, then break them down even further into weekly and even daily goals.
+You can start by breaking down your long-term goals into monthly goals, then break them down even further into weekly and daily goals.
 Your goals for each day will help you set a target and measure when you've hit it successfully.

-2. Pick a System and Commit
+Pick a System and Commit

 There are many time management and productivity systems, including specific software, online apps, and even overall philosophies.
 It really doesn't matter what system or approach you use, only that it's something that you buy into, understand fully and keep up with.